JeffGiroux/f5_terraform/Azure/Autoscale_via_lb/README.md

 - Variables are configured in variables.tf
 - Sensitive variables like Azure Subscription and Service Principal are configured in terraform.tfvars
   - Note: Passwords and secrets will be moved to Azure Key Vault in the future
 - This template uses Declarative Onboarding (DO) and Application Services 3 (AS3) packages for the initial configuration.
 As part of the onboarding script, it will download the RPMs automatically.
 See the [AS3 documentation](https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/) and [DO documentation](https://clouddocs.f5.com/products/extensions/f5-declarative-onboarding/latest/) for details on how to use AS3 and Declarative Onboarding on your BIG-IP VE(s).
-The [Telemetry Streaming](https://clouddocs.f5.com/products/extensions/f5-telemetry-streaming/latest/) extension is also downloaded and configured to point to Azure Log Analytics.
+The [Telemetry Streaming](https://clouddocs.f5.com/products/extensions/f5-telemetry-streaming/latest/) extension is also downloaded and can be configured to point to Azure Log Analytics.
 - Files
   - alb.tf - resources for Azure LB
   - appserver.tf - resources for backend web server running DVWA